mvolkmann/blog/src/lua.md

 Cons of Lua include:

+- limited Unicode support

+  Strings can contain unicode characters, but indexing into such strings does not account for their size.
+  See {% aTargetBlank "http://lua-users.org/wiki/LuaUnicode", "Lua Unicode" %}.

+- variables and functions are global by default
 - lack of type checking
 - lack of support for object oriented programming (OOP), although it can be simulated with metatables and functions
 - limited support for error handling
-- limited support for pattern matching
+- limited support for regular expressions

+TODO: Get more from http://notebook.kulchenko.com/programming/lua-good-different-bad-and-ugly-parts.

 ## Used By